box-builder/box/docs/user-guide/verbs.md

 NOTE: copy does not respect user permissions when the `user` or `with_user` modifiers are applied.
 This will be fixed eventually.

+NOTE: copy does not currently support glob metacharacters and will abort if they are used.

 Example:

 ```ruby